-Why Join EWU Army ROTC?
+Why should you try out EWU Army ROTC?

-Whether you are a college-bound high school student or already attending college, Army ROTC has scholarships available.
+Whether you are a college-bound high school student or already attending college, Army ROTC has full-tuition scholarships available for a degree of our choice - to include nursing school!
 Scholarships are awarded based on academic, athletic, and leadership merit, not financial need.
-All scholarships pay for tuition and mandatory fees.
-Scholarships also provide an allowance for books as well as a monthly personal living allowance.
-You can also choose to have your scholarship applied to room and board.
+All scholarships fully pay tuition and mandatory fees - or students can opt for $10,000 per year room and board scholarship to spend at their discretion.
+Scholarships also provide a $1,200 allowance for books as well as a $420 monthly personal living allowance while in school.
 Army ROTC scholarships are divided into two categories: 4-year and 3-year National Scholarships (for high school seniors) and 4, 3, and 2-year Campus-Based Scholarships (for incoming or current college students).
 We want you to be successful as possible at receiving a scholarship, so please read our walkthrough guide on how to apply for a ROTC National Scholarship as well as our Top 10 Tips for a Successful ROTC National Scholarship Application to get you started.
 Visit our EWU ROTC Scholarships page for more information.

 EWU ROTC also provides a number of extracurricular activities for both contracted and non-contracted Cadets.
 All Cadets can try out for our annual Ranger Challenge team.
 The team competes each fall quarter in a regional competition that tests the Cadets physical and mental stamina in a variety of military related events.
 All Cadets can also participate in our Cannon Crew and Color Guard teams that support the university's sports teams and important events.